ganindu7/deepnotes/index.md

 # Notes for building a DL tool
 {: .fs-9 }

 deepnotes is an ongoing series of notes for a ML pipeline.
-While I'm working towards a specific outcome I will try to makes these notes generic so someone can follow along, I plan to start with a gentle introduction and then progress into a working solution.
-This is bound to be imperfect so your suggestions are hugely appriciated.
+This is bound to be imperfect so your suggestions are greatly appriciated.
 {: .fs-6 .fw-300 }

 [Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/ganindu7/deepnotes){: .btn .fs-5 .mb-4 .mb-md-0 }